nixworks/public/news/2016/07/9/README.md

 ##### International reactions to Philippines v.
 China
 ### [Ahead of a court decision by the Permanent Court of Arbitration, China holds a naval drill in the disputed South China Sea raising tensions in the region. ](/news/2016/07/9/ahead-of-a-court-decision-by-the-permanent-court-of-arbitration-china-holds-a-naval-drill-in-the-disputed-south-china-sea-raising-tensions.md)
-_Context: court decision, Permanent Court of Arbitration's, International reactions to Philippines v.
-China, South China Sea, Chinese_
+_Context: South China Sea, International reactions to Philippines v.
+China, Chinese, Permanent Court of Arbitration's, court decision_

 ##### North Korea's nuclear program
 ### [South Korea claims that North Korea has fired a ballistic missile from a submarine. ](/news/2016/07/9/south-korea-claims-that-north-korea-has-fired-a-ballistic-missile-from-a-submarine.md)